-It’s the middle of March 2018 and we’ve only had 7″ of rain.
-As water supplies continue to decline, water rates will increase.
-Rethinking our landscape water use and replacing high water use plants (i.e. turf) with “waterwise” plants has become the new normal.
+Rethinking our landscape water use and replacing high water use plants (i.e. turf) with “waterwise” plants has become necessary.
 It’s time to develop a long-term framework for water conservation, drought planning and water use efficiency standards for the Ojai Valley.

 Rainwater is a limited resource so lets learn how to use it wisely in our landscapes.
 Rain gardens have many benefits, including:

 - increasing stormwater capture and reuse in the landscape;